-Mr S. P. Botha, a Minister of Labour under the old apartheid government.

-"...the world should know that South Africa has an outstanding
+Mr S. P. Botha, a Minister of Labour under the old apartheid government. "...the world should know that South Africa has an outstanding record of labour peace...", he said in 1978.

 A furniture Factory in 1927

 Workers assembling motor chassis at General Motors in 1935